Putting the Community-Engaged Research Framework into Practice

 - Meet potential participants “where they are” and ensure data collection is appropriate and relevant for the intended group.
 Coordinate with trusted partners to meet research participants on their terms and in their preferred modes of communication.

 - Provide data collectors with technical assistance and support.
 Identify clear points of contact and methods for communication.
 Develop troubleshooting protocols that are accessible and readily available.
-Establish back up technology and other supports in case of malfunction during implementation.
+Establish back up technology and other support in case of malfunction during implementation.
 Establish processes and platforms for sharing best practices across teams throughout data collection.

 - Monitor data collection for privacy protection and to track progress.
 Have regular check-ins and reporting of progress.
 Develop and implement quality assurance processes to ensure data collection is systematic.
 Touch base regularly about how data storage is occurring and troubleshoot any issues.